mohsenkamini/CKA_Anisa/README.md

 the kube-public namespace exposes its pods to everyone.

 ### ResourceQuota
-set requested/limits to resources for a namespace,lable or etc...
+set requested/limits to resources/object(pods/deployments,etc) for a namespace,lable or etc...

 ### Services